Straightforward Shoulder Anatomy and Biomechanics for Personal Trainers

-As fitness professionals, managing client injuries is a part of the job that can be rather daunting.
-Rarely do I ever sit down with a client for an assessment without at least one or two orthopedic issues come up.
-From varying ends of the severity scale, you are sure to encounter some injury that you are going to have to address and/or work around.
-While as a fitness professional you are not responsible for treating or rehabbing an injury, it is imperative that you have an underlying understanding of what you can do to help that individual reach their fitness-related goals in the safest possible way.
-Having the knowledge of pertinent anatomy, biomechanics, and their implications as it relates to exercise technique and programming.
+Managing client injuries is a part of the job that can be daunting for personal trainers.
+I rarely sit down with a client for an assessment without at least one or two orthopedic issues coming up.
+You are sure to encounter clients with injuries that vary in severity, and you will have to address or work around them.
+Though personal trainers are not responsible for treating or rehabbing injuries, it is imperative that you have an underlying understanding of what you can do to help that individual reach their fitness-related goals in the safest possible way.
+You will better serve your clients if you have the knowledge of pertinent anatomy, biomechanics, and how they affect exercise technique and programming.

-The rotator cuff is undoubtedly the most criticized culprit as the cause of shoulder pain.
-The rotator cuff is comprised of four muscles; three muscles (supraspinatus, infraspinatus, and teres minor) work to externally rotate the shoulder while one muscle (subscapularis) works to internally rotate the shoulder.
-So, what is it that causes this group of small muscles to gain all the notoriety for being the linchpin of shoulder pain or injury?
+The rotator cuff is undoubtedly the most common cause of shoulder pain.
+The rotator cuff is comprised of four muscles: three (supraspinatus, infraspinatus, and teres minor) externally rotates the shoulder, while one (subscapularis) internally rotates the shoulder.
+So, what causes this group of small muscles to gain all the notoriety for being the linchpin of shoulder pain or injury?

-In addition, the latissimus dorsi can potentially aid in the stabilization of the scapula while working to maintain this close-packed position.
-While the lats do not directly attach to the scapula, they sit over the top of the inferior border of the shoulder blade and, when activated, can help in depression and downward rotation.
-This is important when you are asking your shoulder to remain in that close-packed position while deadlifting or performing heavy carries, the size and strength of the lats can do a lot to maintain this position when the loads exceed the capacity of the smaller scapular musculature.
+In addition, the latissimus dorsi (lats) can potentially aid in the stabilization of the scapula while working to maintain this close-packed position.
+The lats do not directly attach to the scapula, they sit over the top of the inferior border of the shoulder blade.
+When activated, they help in depression and downward rotation.
+This is important when you are asking your shoulder to remain in the close-packed position while deadlifting or performing heavy carries.
+The size and strength of the lats can do a lot to maintain this position when the loads exceed the capacity of the smaller scapular muscles.
 Simply put, when the load gets heavy enough, the rhomboids and lower traps are not strong enough to maintain that position without the extra help from the lats.

-Conversely, the scapula also plays a large role in the ability for you to go overhead.
-In order to achieve full flexion and abduction of the shoulder, a 2:1 ratio of movement between the GH joint and the ST joint must occur.
-So, of the 180 total degrees of motion, 120 degrees comes from the GH joint and 60 degrees comes from the ST joint.
-The scapula must upwardly rotate to allow for there to be enough room for the head of the humerus not to impinge on the acromion process when the arm moves overhead.
-To achieve this upward rotation, a combination of action between the upper trapezius, lower trapezius, and serratus anterior must occur.
-It is imperative that all three of these muscles act in unison or true upward rotation will not occur.
+The scapula also plays a large role in the ability for you to go overhead.
+A 2:1 ratio of movement between the GH joint and the ST joint must occur to achieve full flexion and abduction of the shoulder.
+Of the 180 total degrees of motion, 120 degrees comes from the GH joint and 60 degrees comes from the ST joint.
+The scapula must upwardly rotate to allow enough room for the head of the humerus, so it does not impinge the acromion process when the arm moves overhead.
+To achieve this upward rotation, a combination of actions between the upper trapezius, lower trapezius, and serratus anterior must occur.
+It is imperative that all three of these muscles act in unison or true upward rotation will not happen.

 |Upper Trapezius||Elevation and Upward Rotation|